rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 <a name="CodeSnippets"></a>
 ### Using the Code Snippets ###

 Throughout the module document, you'll be instructed to insert code blocks.
-For your convenience, most of this code is provided as Visual Studio Code Snippets, which you can access from within Visual Studio 2015 to avoid having to add it manually.
+For your convenience, some of this code is provided as Visual Studio Code Snippets, which you can access from within Visual Studio 2015 to avoid having to add it manually.

-> **Note**: Each exercise is accompanied by a starting solution located in the **Begin** folder of the exercise that allows you to follow each exercise independently of the others.
+> **Note**: Most Exercises are accompanied by a starting solution located in the **Begin** folder of the exercise that allows you to follow each exercise independently of the others.
 Please be aware that the code snippets that are added during an exercise are missing from these starting solutions and may not work until you've completed the exercise.
 Inside the source code for an exercise, you'll also find an **End** folder containing a Visual Studio solution with the code that results from completing the steps in the corresponding exercise.
 You can use these solutions as guidance if you need additional help as you work through this module.

 ---